IgalGreenberg/AzureFunctionsTableWebMonitorPowerShell/README.md

 | SQLUsername      | Azure SQL Username             |
 | SQLPassword      | Azure SQL Password             |

-Deploy the code from run.ps1 to the function body and notice some
+Deploy the code from run.ps1 to the function body.

 ## The result
 One should be able to see the pefromance load times of their website in Azure SQL: